ktsr42/qtb/doc/qtb.md

 QTB maintains only one tree of tests per session, all tests live in the same tree.
 The tree is initialized to have a root suite.

-New suites (subtrees) are created by calling .qtb.suite and passing a symbol list with the suite path as an argument.
+New suites (sub-trees) are created by calling `.qtb.suite` and passing a symbol list with the suite path as an argument.
 The last element of the symbol list provided defines the name of the new suite.
 The full path must be specified and an error is thrown when any intermediate path element does not exist.
 Conversely, it is an error to create an existing suite a second time.

 Test are added to the tree by calling `.qtb.addTest`, which takes two parameters.
 The first argument gives the name and path of the suite as